JPST: 3 No-Brainer ETFs to Buy This Fall | StockNews.com

-High inflation, the Fed’s interest rate hikes to tame it, and geopolitical tensions have led the stock market to experience erratic swings this year.
-While the August jobs report came in better than expected, it failed to revive investor sentiment.

-With inflation remaining high, the Fed is expected to maintain its aggressive rate hikes, increasing the risks of a recession.
-According to a survey by Allianz Life Insurance Company of North America, 66% of Americans believe a major recession is imminent.
+The stock market has been under pressure with sky-rocketing inflation, aggressive rate hikes, geopolitical issues, and consecutive periods of negative GDP.
+On the other hand, the labor market remains resilient.
+Analysts are divided on the risk of a recession, with some stating it as inevitable while others don’t see anything that resembles a recession.

+“We live in a period of multiple shocks – from Covid 19 over energy prices to political deglobalization – which make predictions extremely difficult,” said Alexander Nutzenadel, professor of social and economic history at the Humboldt University of Berlin.

-Given the uncertain economic conditions, it could be wise to invest in JPMorgan Ultra-Short Income ETF (JPST), iShares Floating Rate Bond ETF (FLOT), and Fidelity MSCI Utilities Index ETF (FUTY), which are well-positioned to dodge the market volatility and deliver stable returns.
+Amid such uncertainties, we think investors should consider buying JPMorgan Ultra-Short Income ETF (JPST), iShares Floating Rate Bond ETF (FLOT), and Fidelity MSCI Utilities Index ETF (FUTY) to protect their portfolios.

 JPMorgan Ultra-Short Income ETF (JPST)

+The ETF has gained marginally over the past month to close the last trading session at $50.17.

-JPST’s POWR Ratings reflect this promising outlook.
-The ETF’s overall A rating equates to Strong Buy in our proprietary rating system.
+JPST’s strong fundamentals are reflected in its POWR Ratings.
+It has an overall A rating, which translates to a Strong Buy in our proprietary rating system.
+The POWR Ratings are calculated by considering 118 different factors, with each factor weighted to an optimal degree.

-JPST has an A grade for Trade and Buy & Hold.
-Of the 32 ETFs in the A-rated Ultra-Short Term Bonds group, JPST is ranked #1.
-To access all of JPST’s grades, click here.
+It has an A grade for Trade, Buy & Hold, and Peer.
+JPST is ranked #1 of 32 ETFs in the Ultra-Short Term Bonds group.
+The group is rated A. Click here to see more of JPST’s POWR Ratings.

 iShares Floating Rate Bond ETF (FLOT)

 FLOT provides exposure to floating rate debt, which may be appealing to investors looking to reduce interest rate risk.
-It follows an index of investment-grade floating-rate corporate bonds with maturities ranging from 0 to 5 years.
-Most of these bonds pay a variable coupon rate that varies with the 3-month LIBOR.
+This ETF invests in debt with coupon payments calculated in reference to a benchmark rate, such as LIBOR.
+It will generally offer less return potential than other ETFs in the corporate bonds ETFdb category that invests in fixed-rate debt.

 Fidelity MSCI Utilities Index ETF (FUTY)

+FUTY tracks an index of U.S. utility stocks, a sector known for relatively low volatility and relatively high distribution yields.
+This ETF can be useful for establishing exposure to a low-risk segment that can enhance current returns.
+FUTY owns more than 60 companies, including small caps, and is most appealing to portfolio managers implementing a sector rotation strategy.

-FUTY follows an index of utility stocks in the United States, a sector known for its low volatility and high distribution yields.
-The fund has $2.24 billion in assets under management.
-Its top holdings include NextEra Inc. (NEE) with a 13.9% weighting; Southern Company (SO) at 6.9%; and Duke Energy Corporation (DUK) with 6.8%.
-It has 68 holdings in total.
+FUTY has $2.31 billion in assets under management and a 0.08% expense ratio.
+Its net flows came in at $895.16 million over the past six months and $254.23 million over the past three months.
+Its top holdings include NextEra Inc. (NEE) with a 14.3% weighting; Southern Company (SO) at 6.8%; and Duke Energy Corporation (DUK) with 6.8%.
+It currently has 68 holdings in total.

+FUTY’s annual dividend of $1.21 yields 2.44% on prevailing prices.
+It paid its last quarterly dividend of $0.28 on June 23, 2022.
+Its dividend payouts have increased at a 2.8% CAGR over the past three years and 2.4% CAGR over the past five years.

+FUTY closed the last trading session at $49.83.
+It gained 11.7% over the past nine months.

 FUTY’s POWR Ratings reflect this promising outlook.
 The ETF has an overall rating of A, which equates to Strong Buy in our proprietary rating system.

 FUTY has an A grade for Trade and Buy & Hold.
-Of the 13 ETFs in the A-rated Utilities ETF group, FUTY is ranked #3.
-Click here to see more of FUTY’s POWR Ratings.
+FUTY is ranked #3 of 13 stocks in the A-rated Utility ETFs group.
+To see more of FUTY’s component grades, click here.

 Want More Great Investing Ideas?